-NanoViricides is one of a few biopharma companies that operates its own cGMP-compliant manufacturing facility.
-The Company intends to produce its drugs for clinical trials in this facility.
-The Company has the capability to produce sufficient drugs for about 1,000-5,000 patients in a single batch of production, depending upon the drug and the dosage.
-This production capacity is anticipated to be sufficient for first-in-human use in the current SARS-CoV-2 pandemic for our anti-coronavirus drug in development, as well as for the anticipated clinical trials of NV-HHV-101 skin cream for the treatment of shingles.
+NanoViricides is one of a few biopharma companies that has its own cGMP-compliant manufacturing facility.
+We intend to produce our drug substances, and in many cases, our drug products as well, for clinical trials in this facility.
+We have the capability to produce sufficient drugs for about 1,000 patients in a single batch of production, depending upon dosage.
+This production capacity is anticipated to be sufficient for first-in-human use in the current SARS-CoV-2 pandemic for our anti-coronavirus drugs in development, as well as for the anticipated clinical trials of NV-HHV-101 skin cream for the treatment of shingles.